GTPA sets new global benchmark for trade professionals

 Exporters must have access to a trusted network of skilled professionals to help their business to grow.

-Surprisingly, international trade is perhaps the only recognised profession that hasn’t developed a global standard for certifying trade professionals
+Surprisingly, international trade is perhaps the only recognised profession that hasn’t developed a global standard for certifying trade professionals – until now.

 The Global Trade Professionals Alliance (GTPA) launched in January, has established a certification program for trade professionals – the first of its kind in the world.

 GTPA is a not-for-profit, membership-based organisation connecting individuals and organisations to a trusted global network with recognised capabilities.

 The Global Trade Professional (GTP) program will be based on ISO/IEC 17024, an internationally recognised standard for professionals who achieve a certain competency level in a chosen field.